ManuFerHi/SiDi-FPGA/Cores/Computer/Videoton TVC/Readme.md

 - Some additional fixes, like digi sound is working now.
 - 15kHz (original) and 31kHz(scandoubled) video outputs are supported in one core.

-More information about the machine can be found at: http://tvc.homeserver.hu/.
+More information about the machine can be found at http://tvc.homeserver.hu/.
 The website is mostly Hungarian, but there's an English section, too.

 ## Usage